tlverse/tlverse-handbook/08-tmle3mopttx.md

 their outcome.
-The optimal individualized treatment regime is a rule that optimizes the mean outcome under the dynamic treatment, where the candidate rules are restricted to only respond to a user-supplied subset of the baseline and intermediate covariates.
+The optimal individualized treatment regime is a rule that optimizes the mean outcome under the dynamic treatment, where the candidate rules are restricted to only respond to a user-supplied subset of the baseline covariates.
 In essence, our target parameter answers the key aim of precision medicine: allocating the available treatment by tailoring it to the individual characteristics of the patient, with the goal of optimizing the final outcome.